 The printer must use a standard parallel interface.
 Attach a parallel printer cable to the DB-25 connector on the back of the HBLT.
 Connect the other (36 pin Centronics) connector to the printer.
+The printer must be an ASCII printer.
+Do not use printers that require an operating system driver.

 Make sure that the printer is turned on, on-line, and has paper properly loaded before you attempt any printouts.
 If the printer is not selected, reports will be buffered, up to a maximum of 6000 characters.
 An optional page eject can be sent after each report.
-When a printer is switched off or no longer connected, buffering is canceled.
+When the HBLT is switched off or no longer connected, buffering is canceled.

-5. Prepare the machine
+Prepare the machine